St. Augustine Beach Police Department, Florida

 Add to My HeroesRonald Alfred Parker

-Deputy Marshal Ronald Parker was shot after responding to a report of a man driving over a bulkhead at the St. Augustine Beach pier.
-Upon arrival to the pier he was directed to a nearby hotel where witnesses said the driver had gone.
+Deputy Marshal Ron Parker was shot after responding to a report of a man driving over a bulkhead at the St. Augustine Beach pier.

 Unbeknownst to Deputy Marshal Parker, the suspect was wanted for a bank robbery in Iowa and a double murder of security officers in Alabama.
 The man had inadvertently given Deputy Marshal Parker his real identification and opened fire when he realized that his identity would be revealed.

 The suspect was arrested after a short chase and shootout.
-He was sentenced to 25 years to life in prison for murder of a police officer.
+He was sentenced to 25 years to life in prison for the murder of a police officer.
 He was also convicted of several other related crimes, including attempted murder of a police officer.
 He died in prison in October 2013.

-Deputy Marshal Parker had served with the St. Augustine Beach Police Department for seven years and had previously served with the United States Navy.
-He was survived by his wife, father, three sisters, and brother and is buried at Evergreen Cemetery in Saint Augustine, Florida.
+Deputy Marshal Parker was a United States Navy veteran and had served with the St. Augustine Beach Police Department for seven years.
+He was survived by his wife, father, three sisters, and brother.

 Bio